Arif-Foysal/obsidian/MIPS.md

 ## Registers:
 A register is a special storage location built into the CPU.
 The data in the registers can be accessed much faster than data in memory.
 - The MIPS architecture provides 32 general purpose registers.
+- The size of a register in the MIPS architecture is 32 bits.

 - The registers each have a symbolic name (for use in assembly language) as well as a numeric code.